oZelloX/QA-portfolio-/automationexercise/manual_testing/registration/test_cases/TC_REG_INPUT_001_input_fields_presence.md

 1. Visually inspect the page for the presence of the fields

 ### Expected Result
-All required input fields (e.g., Name, Email,) are visible
+All required input fields (e.g., Name, Email,) are clearly visible on the page

 ### Actual Result